elhoussine/Kuiz/README.md

 # Kuiz

-Kuiz is a single-player trivia game, which asks the player to select a category and a number of questions to be shown, then select the correct answers from choices displayed in a limited time, and lastly display the final score.
+Kuiz is a single-player trivia game, which asks the player to select a trivia category and a number of questions to be shown, then the player has to pick a correct answer, from the choices displayed, for each question in a limited time, and lastly display the final score.

 [Check it out](https://elhoussine.github.io/Kuiz/)